 Dr. Leah Brogan is a Stoneleigh Foundation Emerging Leader Fellow in the Juvenile Justice Research and Reform Lab at Drexel University and an Associate Fellow at the Center for Injury Research and Prevention at CHOP.

-Dr. Brogan is also a Stoneleigh Foundation Emerging Leader Fellow in the Juvenile Justice Research and Reform Lab at Drexel University.
+Dr. Brogan is a Stoneleigh Foundation Emerging Leader Fellow in the Juvenile Justice Research and Reform Lab at Drexel University.
 In this role, she is establishing a technical assistance mentorship team model to support the expansion of the Graduated Response approach to juvenile probation statewide in Pennsylvania.
 Dr. Brogan is also an Associate Fellow at the Center for Injury Research and Prevention and an Associate at the Center for Violence Prevention at Children's Hospital of Philadelphia.

 Prior to Drexel, Dr. Brogan completed a postdoctoral fellowship in Psychology with the Center for Violence Prevention (CVP) at Children's Hospital of Philadelphia where she worked across several projects focused on hospital-based youth violence prevention and intervention programming in schools and the Philadelphia community.
-While at VPI, she provided trauma-focused, cognitive behavioral therapy to violently injured youth enrolled in VPI’s intensive case management program and coached teachers in implementing an evidence-based bullying prevention program for Philadelphia elementary school students.
+While at CVP, she provided trauma-focused, cognitive behavioral therapy to violently injured youth enrolled in CVP’s intensive case management program and coached teachers in implementing an evidence-based bullying prevention program for Philadelphia elementary school students.